srishtigautam21/umbrella-component-library/README.md

 - Badges
 - Button
 - Cards
+- Grids(added in this submission)
 - Input
 - Images
+- Lists(added in this submission)
+- Modal(added in this submission)
 - Navigation
 - Ratings
 - Toast
+- Typography(added in this submission)

 ## Live link-
 Documentation site - [Umbrella](https://umbrella-ui.netlify.app/)